Laura Petrillo, M.D.

 Massachusetts General Hospital

 Over the past decade, a new class of cancer drugs called targeted therapy, which acts on mutations in cancer-causing genes, has revolutionized lung cancer treatment.
 Patients who receive this highly specific therapy live longer than patients who are treated with chemotherapy.
-However, targeted therapy eventually no longer works to slow cancer growth, leading to incurable disease.
+However, targeted therapy eventually cancer grows resistant to targeted therapy to slow cancer growth, leading to incurable disease.
 Having a realistic understanding about what to expect from cancer treatment helps patients plan for the future.
-In this study, we will explore patients' understanding of what testing positive for a lung cancer mutation means for their life expectancy, and how doctors convey that information to patients.
+In this study, we will explore patients' understanding of what testing positive for a lung cancer mutation means for their life expectancy and how doctors convey that information to patients.
 We will then develop an intervention to help patients achieve an accurate understanding of the goal of targeted therapy for lung cancer, in order to help them prepare for the future.

 Sign up for the latest lung health news sent right to your inbox.